Adrian-Benavente/grill/README.md

 ## Usage

 Because of the way grid works, you don't need two levels of html containers to tell 'Hey, I'm a row' and then another one to say 'Hey, I also have columns!'.
 In Grill, you declare the number of columns directly on the top-level container.
-Every direct child will behave as a column, but you can still decide how many columns it will span.
 Nevertheless, since grids can be nested, any child of a grid container can also be a grid, having the `grid` class name on it and thus including its own columns declaration.
 I suggest you to read [this very comprehensive article](https://css-tricks.com/snippets/css/complete-guide-grid/) to better understand the great power and benefits of CSS Grid.

 ## Grid classes